Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving

-\paragraph{Observation Space} To accommodate the partial observability inherent in the decentralized policy, each AV is limited to acquiring features from nearby vehicles within its sensing range.
+To accommodate the partial observability of the decentralized policy, each AV is limited to acquiring features from nearby vehicles within its sensing range.
 The observation of the scenario is composed of a mask indicating activated AVs and an observation mask.
 The AV mask $M_\mathrm{AV}$ is a boolean vector of dimension $N$, where $N$ is the maximum number of activated AVs.
 The observation mask $M_\mathrm{obs}$ is a 2D boolean vector of dimension $N\times C$, where each row indicates the observed vehicles of each AV.
 Using masks instead of extracting the observed vehicle features can reduce computation and memory load.
-Combined with the attention-based actor critic, this observation representation contributes to vectorizing the inference of the reinforcement learning model.
+Combined with the attention-based actor-critic, this observation representation contributes to vectorizing the inference of the reinforcement learning model.
 Similar to real-world traffic conditions, vehicles' destinations are not in the observation and can only be inferred through the use of turn signals.